AceIsDumb/AceIsDumb/README.md

 # Hello, I'm Chace

 ## About me
-- my name is Chace
+- My name is Chace
 - currently studying at the school of science and technology
 - passionate about artificial intelligence and machine learning
 - html simp
+- ACTO React@SST INC.

 ## My Skills
 - web/native development